jni/my-documents/blog/context.md

 Having said that, they did very neatly categorise the various options available, and I think their method classes are intuitive, well justified, and useful.
-So, I proceed to repeat them below, along with my favourite tool and software choices for each.
+So, I proceed to parrot them below, along with my favourite tool and software choices for each.

 # Over-representation analysis tutorial